Mathnerd314/stroscot/docs/Commentary/Verification.rst

 Properties
 ==========

-The halting problem merely prevents a program from evaluating a nontrivial property of another program with perfect accuracy.
-It does not prevent a program from evaluating a nontrivial property (bound checks, type safety, whatever) with possible outputs Yes/No/IDK.
+Rice's theorem shows that a program cannot evaluate a nontrivial property of another program with perfect accuracy.
+But it does not prevent a program from evaluating a nontrivial property with possible outputs Yes/No/IDK to a reasonable level of accuracy.
+So all of these properties are done on a "best-effort" basis, where it is a bug in the compiler if the analysis returns IDK, but such bugs are unlikely to be fixed on a reasonable timeframe.

+The most common property is membership in a set (bound checks, type safety, etc.).
+But there are "temporal" properties which cannot be described as sets - liveness, termination etc.

 Reachability
 ------------